portworx/px-docs/scheduler/mesosphere-dcos/install.md

 For all command line options, please see [px-enterprise-usage](/px-usage.html)

+## Try it our with an example
+Try the PX deployment out with a simple example.

-## Step 4: Reference PX volumes through the Marathon configuration file
+### Reference PX volumes through the Marathon configuration file

 Portworx passes the `pxd` docker volume driver and any associated volumes to Marathon as Docker parameters.
 The following example is for `mysql`.